rynaardb/rynaardb.github.io_BK/_drafts/2020-12-09-creating-custom-xcode-library-items.md

 - `views` property - to extend the views Xcode library
 - `modifiers` function - to extend the modifiers Xcode library

+Both returns an array of library items (`[LibraryItem]`) to extend the Xcode library.

+> Xcode will automatically scan our source code for types conforming to the `LibraryContentProvider`protocol and add them to the library without having to build or run our code.

-Both return an array of library items (`[LibraryItem]`) to extend the Xcode library.
-In this section we will focus on extending the views section of the Xcode library by creating a new `LibraryItem` and assigning it to the `views` array.
+In this section we will focus on extending the views section of the Xcode library by creating a new `LibraryItem` and assigning it to the `views` array:

 ```swift
 @LibraryContentBuilder